Palais du Louvre – A Royal Residence Turned into the World’s Best Museum

-In this article, we will leave the Louvre artwork for a while and visit the Louvre inside – Louvre’s most beautiful galleries and halls – while learning about the Louvre Palace and its history.
+In this article, we will forget the Louvre artwork for a moment and visit the Louvre interiors – Louvre’s most beautiful galleries and halls – while learning the history of the Louvre Palace.

-The Louvre Palace and Museum is one of the top places to visit in Paris.
+The Louvre Museum is one of the top places to visit in Paris.
 We recommend visiting the Palais du Louvre in the following Paris itineraries:

 - 2 days in Paris itinerary